One Message Platform,

 Keyword research is quite valuable for the B2B complex sales cycle.
 The stakeholders and approvers will also be making these same types of searches.
 You’ll need this knowledge for your presentations, white papers and emails, etc.

 All the keywords and phrases that I’ll supply will be based upon your buyer personas and depth of research in the What category.

 The final document, using the CORTA planning tool with the 10 new areas of depth added by the Relevant Content Master Plan, will look like this:

 A statement or statements defining the broad goals for the entire company marketing plan.
 Or, a specific marketing campaign.

 - Who is your ideal customer?

 1 – 5 pages defining your ideal customer(s) for each target market.
 This can be as simple or as complex as you want it to be.

 Remember: the more details you have, the more creative angles you’ll have for content.
 And the deeper you’ll connect with your audience.

 - What are the steps in the buying cycle?
 Which persuasive document are you going to use for each?

-6 – 10 pages that outline every conceivable marketing statement.
+6 – 10 pages that outline every conceivable marketing statement, including the 10 new areas of depth.
 Plus, a snapshot of the complete buying cycle(s) of your product(s) or service(s).